CX-Box/cxbox-doc/docs/widget/type/additionallist/additionallist.md

 # AdditionalList

 `AdditionalList` widget is list the general information for many records.
-Widget is always located **on the left**.
+Widget is always located **on the right**.

 The widget has two modes: